-CORE Generator software users can customize Aurora cores for a given application by setting the parameters for the core.
+It is not advisable to change core settings once the core is generated using a set of parameters.
+The users can customize Aurora cores by setting the parameters for the core using the CORE Generator software.
 Table 1 describes the customizable parameters.